Why and How to Engage Your Employees to Make Savings on Travel

 If you’re struggling to show employees what a positive effect their diligence can have on your company’s bottom line, why not use some of the savings to reward your biggest winners?

-Employees who understand the merits of a larger buy-in towards your travel policy are the ones most aware of your organized approach to travel.
+Employees who understand the merits of a larger buy-in towards your business travel policy are the ones most aware of your organized approach to travel.
 They can serve as great examples of a continued drive for cost efficiency.

 A continuous cents-on-the-dollar scheme or one-off bonus payment can help colleagues and employees to realize the true relative value of what they’re saving the business, by seeking out savings and getting more organized when it comes to travel.
 Alternatively, the growth of ‘bleisure’ trips – combining work and play on the same stay – is something worth considering for your company.
 The employees who are demonstrating the best understanding of how your money is being spent could perhaps be rewarded with more time in that location.
 (This will, of course, work better in some destinations than others.)